PerfectlySoft/Perfect/Examples/Upload Enumerator/README.md

 # Upload Enumerator
 This example illustrates how to extract file upload information from a request.
 The project consists of only a server component which generates HTML that can be viewed in your browser.

-To use the exmaple, run the **Upload Enumerator** target.
+To use the example, run the **Upload Enumerator** target.
 This will launch the **Perfect Server HTTP** app.
 Then click the "open in browser" button as show below.

 ![Perfect HTTP Go Button](../../SiteAssets/perfect_dev_http_window_show_button.png)